Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 ## Getting Started
 There are three ways to get this extension running.
-The easiest way is to just install it from the [visual studio code marketplace]().
+1. The easiest way is to just install it from the [visual studio code marketplace]().
-But you can also download an installable [file]().
+2. You can also download an installable [file]().
-If you want to adjust or expand the extension yourself you can follow the [installing](https://github.com/fd-primus/VSQL-Developer#Installing) instructions .
+3. If you want to adjust or expand the extension yourself you can follow the [installing](#Installing) instructions .

 No matter which way you choose, after you have installed the extension you have to do a quick [setup](https://github.com/fd-primus/VSQL-Developer#Setup).

 ### Prerequisites

 **Needed:**
-To install the extension you obviously need **Visual Studio Code** (developed with version 1.40.1 but may also work fine with other versions)
+To install the extension you obviously need **Visual Studio Code** (developed with version 1.40.1)
 You will also need **SQLcl** which is used to compile the code

 Get VsCode [here](https://code.visualstudio.com/)